 David K.A.
-Mordecai and Samantha Kappagoda, Co-Investigators at RiskEcon® Lab @ Courant Institute of Mathematical Sciences NYU, were instrumental in the establishment of the AIG-NYU Partnership on Innovation for Global Resilience, a five-year, $5.5 million joint collaborative research program in coordination with Paul Horn of NYU.
-Dr. Horn, Distinguished Scientist in Residence, Senior Vice Provost for Research, and Senior Vice Dean for Strategic Initiatives and Entrepreneurship, Polytechnic School of Engineering, leads University-wide research efforts at NYU, specializing in developing links between faculty, students and industry and promoting a dynamic entrepreneurial environment.
+Mordecai and Samantha Kappagoda, co-advisors of research activities at RiskEcon® Lab @ Courant Institute of Mathematical Sciences NYU, were instrumental in the establishment of the AIG-NYU Partnership on Innovation for Global Resilience, a five-year, $5.5 million joint collaborative research program, in coordination with Paul Horn of NYU.
+Dr. Horn, Distinguished Scientist in Residence, Senior Vice Provost for Research, and Senior Vice Dean for Strategic Initiatives and Entrepreneurship, Polytechnic School of Engineering, leading University-wide research efforts at New York University (NYU), specializing in developing links between faculty, students and industry and promoting a dynamic entrepreneurial environment.

-Dr. Mordecai joins the Partnership’s Advisory Commitee, which is co-chaired by Siddhartha Dalal from AIG and Anindya Ghose from NYU.
+Upon launch, Dr. Mordecai joins the Partnership’s Advisory Committee, which is co-chaired by Siddhartha Dalal from AIG and Anindya Ghose from NYU.
 Research proposals from NYU faculty are presently being reviewed by the Advisory Committee, which will select for funding those projects that demonstrate the potential to have a transformational impact on the world at large.

 In the future, AIG may partner with other academic institutions, but Dr. Horn believes there are essential reasons the company took the first step with NYU.
 “They chose to do it with us because we have some good contacts and they correctly think we have some really smart faculty,” he asserts.
 “Sid Dalal, who is the co-chair of the project on the AIG side, used to be at RAND, and I worked with him on and off for many years.”